redhat-ai-dev/ai-lab-template-experiment/README.md

 #  AI-lab Experimental Templates

 New candidate AI templates can be added under the `templates` folder.
 See `templates/sampleapp` for a sample template directory structure.
+Each template should have its own sub-directory under the templates folder.

 ## TODO: change instructions to use RHDH directly